improving/GITLabs-CATechnologies/handout.md

 git commit -m"commit_message"
 ```

+To see prior history 'git history'

 ### Working with Remote Repos
 First we need to add a remote location.

 ```
 git remote add <name> <url>
 ```

+To remove a remote location:

+...
+git remote rm <name>
+...

 Note: 'origin' is commonly used for 'source of truth', can reference any other url

+To download a copy of an exiting repository:
+git clone origin

+### Network commands

+**PULL    read only
+**PUSH    read/write
+**FETCH   read only (included in PULL and CLONE, rarely used alone)
+**CLONE   downloads a copy of an existing repository

 ## Advanced topics
 ### Ignoring files in your repository